acm-projects/ReQuest/README.md

     - <a href="https://expressjs.com/">Express.js</a>
   - PostgreSQL:
     - <a href="https://www.youtube.com/watch?v=SpfIwlAYaKk/">PostgreSQL Tutorial for Beginners</a>
-    - <a href="https://www.youtube.com/watch?v=vxu1RrR0vbw">Implementing User AUthentication with Node JS and PostgreSQL</a>
+    - <a href="https://www.youtube.com/watch?v=vxu1RrR0vbw">Implementing User Authentication with Node JS and PostgreSQL</a>
   - APIs:
     - <a href="https://www.youtube.com/watch?v=KJhg761xb3c">Fetching Data from An API in React Native</a>
     - <a href="https://rapidapi.com/search/restaurants/">Searching for APIs</a>